cs1302uga/cs1302-api-app/README.md

 	Please note that the list above is a public resource and that not every API listed has been tested by the instructional staff nor guaranteed to be safe for work.
-All of the APIs list should, however, offer full, free access or at least a free access tier and do not depend on the purchase of a device/service before a request can be made.
+All of the APIs in the list should, however, offer full, free access or at least a free access tier and do not depend on the purchase of a device/service before a request can be made.